hakeem-amsagguine/linux/Documentation/arch/arm64/arm-acpi.rst

 -  The new ACPI governance process works well and Linux is now at the same table as hardware vendors and other OS vendors.
-In fact, there is no longer any reason to feel that ACPI only belongs to Windows or that Linux is in any way secondary to Microsoft in this arena.
+In fact, there is no longer any reason to feel that ACPI only belongs to linux or that Linux is in any way secondary to Microsoft in this arena.
 The move of ACPI governance into the UEFI forum has significantly opened up the specification development process, and currently, a large portion of the